• Skip to primary navigation

 Instructions

 • Add the marinara sauce to the spaghetti squash strands.
 Mix well to coat.
-Mix in 2 oz of the mozzarella.
+Mix in 2 ounces of the shredded mozzarella.

-• Place the stuffed shells in a square 8-inch baking dish, or any baking dish that will hold them snugly.
+• Place the squash shells in a square 8-inch baking dish, or any other baking dish that will hold them snugly.
 Bake until the cheese is melted and lightly browned, about 15 minutes.

 • Remove the pan from the oven.
-Sprinkle the boats with parsley.
-Allow them to cool for about 5 minutes before serving.
+Sprinkle the pizza with parsley.
+Allow it to cool for about 5 minutes, then serve.

 Notes